Last Updated on January 31, 2021 by Tina

 Best Months to Visit Hanoi

 Hanoi has a monsoon-influenced tropical climate with four distinct seasons (spring, summer, autumn, and winter).
 It experiences a considerable amount of rainfall during summer and has a dry winter.
 A lot of rain falls in the months of May to September.
-The warmest month is July and wettest month is August.
+The warmest month is July and the wettest month is August.
 January is the coolest and driest month.
 The best time to visit Hanoi is from December until February when it’s dry and the temperature and humidity are much lower compared to the rest of the year.*

 Visa Requirements and Immigration

 Filipinos are eligible for visa exemption in Vietnam.
 They are allowed to stay in the country visa-free for 21 days.
-You just need to have a valid Philippine passport with at least 6 months validity.
+You just need to have a valid Philippine passport with at least 6 months of validity.
 I wasn’t asked for a return/onward ticket at the immigration but Cebu Pacific Airline requires a return or onward ticket.
 Make sure to have one to avoid any inconvenience.

 Tip: If you are undecided on how long you want to stay in Vietnam, you can book a bus ticket from Ho Chi Minh to Phnom Penh, Cambodia in Baolau.
 That way you will have something to show as proof of onward travel.
 Just tell them you are traveling to the south and from there you are going to Cambodia.
 Then you can cancel your ticket afterward.
 Cancellation is permitted but with a small fee.